bitovi/ylem/docs/component.md

 });
 ```

 Every instance of the returned component will generate an instance of the ViewModel and provide it as props to the connected component.
-The `ViewModel` instance will be initialized with the `props` passed into the Container Component, and provided to your methods as `this.props`.
+The `ViewModel` instance will be initialized with the `props` passed into the container component, and provided to your methods as `this.props`.
 Whenever the container component receives new `props`, the new values are passed to the viewModel’s `.set()` method, which may in turn cause an observable change event, which will re-run the observed render process and provide the child component new props, which may cause a new render.